-One of the most common questions early investors ask is: “What sort of property should I buy/What should my strategy be?”
+One of the most common questions early investors ask the team at Precision Funding is: “What sort of property should I buy/What should my strategy be?”
 In many cases it can be the first question they ask – but cannot be accurately answered without first knowing something far more important.

 It’s hard to plan a journey unless you know the destination; the same rules apply when trying to form an investment strategy.
 Only once you have a goal can you begin mapping a path for moving forward.

 Use your goal as an acid test for your choices – this will help you make better investment decisions.
 For example, if your goal was to retire on a portfolio of investment properties which generated rent, would you buy a property which was only earning you a 2% yield?
 Likewise if you were looking to build a portfolio with exceptional capital growth so you can then diversify into growing a share portfolio, would you buy a property in a regional area with strong cash flow but long term has shown poor capital growth?’